Entity–attribute–value model: Cloud computing offerings

 Google lets you operate on the data using a subset of SQL; Microsoft offer a URL-based querying syntax that is abstracted via a LINQ provider; Amazon offer a more limited syntax.
 Of concern, built-in support for combining different entities through joins is currently (April '10) non-existent with all three engines.
 Such operations have to be performed by application code.
 This may not be a concern if the application servers are co-located with the data servers at the vendor's data center, but a lot of network traffic would be generated if the two were geographically separated.

 An EAV approach is justified only when the attributes that are being modeled are numerous and sparse: if the data being captured does not meet this requirement, the cloud vendors' default EAV approach is often a mismatch for applications that require a true back-end database (as opposed to merely a means of persistent data storage).
 Retrofitting the vast majority of existing database applications, which use a traditional data-modeling approach, to an EAV-type cloud architecture, would require major surgery.
 Microsoft discovered, for example, that its database-application-developer base was largely reluctant to invest such effort.
-More recently, therefore, Microsoft has provided a premium offering – a cloud-accessible full-fledged relational engine, SQL Server Azure, which allows porting of existing database applications with modest changes.
+In 2010 therefore, Microsoft launched a premium offering, SQL Server Azure, a cloud-accessible, fully-fledged relational engine which allows porting of existing database applications with only modest changes.
+As of the early 2020s, the service allows standard-tier physical database sizes of up to 8TB, with "hyperscale" and "business-critical" offerings also available.